tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 <<1>>
 ```

-if you change the size of term with modifier it's no longer a binary:
+if you set term size that is not divisible by 8 the term is no longer a binary:

 ```elixir
 <<256>> # binary (size is 8 bits) => <<0>>